Tell ej-Judeideh: Description of site

 At the foot of the mound, an ancient site (called the Horvat tabaq) was also discovered.
-Under the residential buildings hiding complexes dating to the Bar Kokhba revolt were curved.
+Under the residential buildings hiding complexes dating to the Bar Kokhba Revolt were curved.
 These complexes are based on ancient facilities used by the inhabitants of the Roman city.
 The facilities include storehouses, mikveh, bell caves, cisterns and columbarium facilities.
-The Jewish village that existed in this place was probably destroyed with the failure of the Bar Kochba revolt.
+The Jewish village that existed in this place was probably destroyed with the failure of the Bar Kokhba Revolt.
 On the slope, in the area between the head of Tel Goded and the ruins of Hurvat Tabaq, burial caves from the biblical period, from the Hellenistic and the early Roman periods were located.

 Bliss and Macalister who excavated the site in 1900 counted 24 towers that projected inward from the inward face of the wall.
 Two towers flanked each of the four gates for a total of 8 towers.
 The remaining 16 other towers were, in the words of Bliss, "mere buttresses of solid masonry."
 In N. Na'aman's reconstruction of Sennacherib's letter describing his military exploits to suppress the rebellion by Hezekiah, king of Judah.
 Furthermore the Philistine city of Gath is mentioned in it as being "surrounded with great towers," and which city "stood out on a ridge."

 The entire enclosed area of the hill comprises about 58 dunum and stretches to approximately 580 m in length.